 In the mind of the current movie goer, Iron Man is Robert Downey Jr., and Captain America is Steve Rogers.
 They are one in the same, and that fact will be forever cemented … or so we hope.
 For a long time now, the discussion has always been, what will Marvel do when Robert Downey Jr. and Chris Evans are too old, or wish to move on from their incredible superhero portrayals?
 Well finally the boss, Kevin Feige, has chosen to address that popular question, in a recent interview with the Toronto Sun.

-The Toronto Sun chose to ask him which direction he sees the studio going with, either by having someone come in to fill the actors massive shoes, i.e. Don Cheadle replacing Terrance Howard, or Mark Ruffalo being substituted in for Edward Norton.
+The Toronto Sun chose to ask Kevin Feige which direction he sees the studio going with, either by having someone come in to fill the actors massive shoes, i.e. Don Cheadle replacing Terrance Howard, or Mark Ruffalo being substituted in for Edward Norton.

-I think it will be quite a while before we have to start discussing replacement actors, but in the meantime, what do you think about this topic of discussion?
-Sound off below if you have any ideas on actors you’d like to see take on the famous roles.
+I think it will be quite a while before we have to start discussing replacement actors, but in the meantime, what do you think about Kevin Feige’s comments?
+Sound-off below if you have any ideas on actors you’d like to see take on the famous roles.